Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 This will deploy the required components to your cluster.

-To connect with the different services, you have some options depending of your environment.
+To connect with the different services, you have some options depending on your environment.
 The easiest and most consistent approach is to use the ``port-forward`` command:

 .. code-block::